hackersTech9/frontend/README.md

-# Hackathon of TechStation - Trasnocheros
+# Hackathon of TechStation - Night Owls
 # Flow Lite

 _It is a flow project but lighter and faster.